“Zip Code” Mechanism for Hormone Signaling Revealed

 01/17/2018

 Crystal structure of multikinase inhibitor sKLB bound to fibroblast growth factor (FGF) FGF21CT reveals two distinct binding sites.
 Structure of extracellular domain of ß-Klotho “longevity” protein (green ribbons) bound to FGF21 hormone (salmon ball-and-stick) unveils critical molecular interactions required for hormone binding and cell activation.
 Yellow sticks denote nitrogen (N)-linked glycans.
 Grey dashed lines denote regions that do not exhibit significant electron density.
-About 30 angsroms (Å) apart, the FGF binding sites on the ß-Klotho D1 and D2 domains are located on the opposite side of the molecule from the flexible linker that connects the two glycosidase domains and may contribute to the interdomain dynamic properties that enable complex formation with ligands and FGF receptors (FGFRs).
+About 30 angstroms (Å) apart, the FGF binding sites on the ß-Klotho D1 and D2 domains are located on the opposite side of the molecule from the flexible linker that connects the two glycosidase domains and may contribute to the interdomain dynamic properties that enable complex formation with ligands and FGF receptors (FGFRs).
 [Reprinted by permission from Springer Nature: Lee, S., et al. “Structures of ß-klotho reveal a ‘zip code’-like mechanism for endocrine FGF signaling.”
 Nature 553, 501–505 (2018).
 DOI:10.1038/nature25010.
 Copyright 2018]

 Named after the Greek goddess who spun the thread of life, Klotho proteins play an important role in the regulation of longevity and metabolism.
 Alpha-Klotho is a membrane-spanning protein expressed predominantly in the kidney, as well as in the brain.
 Mice lacking a-klotho exhibit a range of signs associated with aging and have elevated blood phosphate levels.
 Like a-klotho, ß-klotho functions as a co-receptor for endocrine fibroblast growth factors (FGFs).
 FGF21 is secreted from the liver following fasting, acting in fat cells and the brain to induce metabolic adaptation to fasting and responses to stress.
 Although FGF receptors (FGFRs) are expressed in a wide range of tissues, expression of the ß-klotho “longevity” protein in the liver, fat, and brain restricts the target organs of these endocrine FGFs.